Author: GSBS | Category: Of Interest | March 15, 2018

-Dr. Jonathan M. Berman, postdoctoral fellow at UT Health San Antonio will be speaking about "How to be a Passionate Advocate for Science" on Saturday, November 18 at this year's TedxSanAntonio at the Witte Museum.
+Dr. Jonathan M. Berman, postdoctoral fellow at UT Health San Antonio spoke about "How to be a Passionate Advocate for Science" on Saturday, November 18 at this year's TedxSanAntonio at the Witte Museum.

 Although science itself is just a tool for distinguishing true beliefs about the world from false beliefs about the world, science denial has profound negative consequences which give science a moral valence.
 Likewise, as scientists we can choose to do science that serves humanistic values: human health and well-being, a just and equitable society, and greater human agency and freedom.
 Scientists can convince deniers and those on the fence by putting as much passion as data into their arguments.
 Likewise already-passionate activists can train themselves to think more scientifically by engaging with the scientific method in their day-to-day lives.